-Your civil engineering degree from Manchester could take you anywhere.
+A Civil Engineering degree from Manchester can take you anywhere.
 Our industry links, comprehensive course content and dedicated staff mean our graduates go on to a range of exciting careers.
-Employers include engineering consultancies such as Arup, Atkins, BuroHappold and Network Rail.
+Employers include engineering consultancies, such as Arup, Atkins, BuroHappold and Network Rail.

 Working on the MECD facility